Volcanic plug: Africa

+Asia

+Sigiriya is an ancient rock fortress near the town of Dambulla in Sri Lanka.
+Approximately 180m high, it is now a UNESCO listed World Heritage Site.

 Europe

 Borgarvirki is a volcanic plug located in north Iceland.

 A volcanic plug is situated in the town of Motta Sant'Anastasia in Italy.

 Saint Michel d'Aiguilhe chapel, whose construction started in 969, near Le Puy-en-Velay in France.
 The volcanic plug rises about 85 m above the surroundings.
 Another building on a volcanic plug is the 14th century Trosky Castle in the Czech Republic.
 Strombolicchio, the northernmost of the Aeolian Islands, and Rockall, a small, uninhabited, remote islet in the North Atlantic Ocean, are also volcanic plugs.

 In the United Kingdom, two examples of a building on a volcanic plug are the Castle Rock in Edinburgh, Scotland, and Deganwy Castle, Wales.
 The Law, Dundee, Ailsa Craig, Bass Rock, North Berwick Law and Dumgoyne hill are other examples of volcanic plugs located in Scotland.
 There are over 30 volcanic plugs in Northern Ireland, including Slemish in Ballymena, Tievebulliagh, Scawt Hill, Carrickarede, Scrabo and Slieve Gallion.